-Establishment of a Northern Zone and Southern Zone along with separate ACLs under Alternative 3 would create allocations as shown in Table 4.4.1.3.2.
-Options a-d under

-Alternative 3 would calculate the percentage of the ACL for the Northern Zone using combined landings from North Carolina, Virginia, Maryland, Delaware, Pennsylvania, New Jersey, and New York, and for the Southern Zone using combined landings of South Carolina, Georgia, and the Florida East Coast and Florida Keys on the Atlantic side, but because Mid-Atlantic landings make up such a small proportion of total Atlantic migratory group king mackerel landings (less than 1% in all years), the expected allocations for each option under Alternative 3 are similar to those under Alternative 2.
-The effects on fishermen would be similar as under Alternative 2 except that fishermen in the Mid-Atlantic states would have access only to the Northern Zone ACL.
-Under current conditions and landings history, this would expected to result in minimal positive or negative impacts on fishermen in the Mid-Atlantic or fishermen in North Carolina other than expected impacts discussed under Alternative 2.
+Establishment of a Northern Zone and Southern Zone along with separate quotas under Alternative 3 would create allocations as shown in Table 4.4.1.2.3.
+Options a-d under Alternative 3 would calculate the percentage of the ACL for the Northern Zone using combined landings from North Carolina, Virginia, Maryland, Delaware, Pennsylvania, New Jersey, and New York, and for the Southern Zone using combined landings of South Carolina, Georgia, and the Florida East Coast, and Florida Keys on the Atlantic side.
+But, because Mid-Atlantic landings make up such a small proportion of total Atlantic migratory group king mackerel landings (less than 1% in all years), the expected allocations for each option under Alternative 3 are similar to those under Alternative 2.
+The effects of options under Alternative 3 on fishermen would be similar to those under Alternative 2 except that fishermen in the Mid-Atlantic states would have access only to the Northern Zone quota.
+If allocations are not substantially different from landings levels, there would be minimal impact on the fleet, although future harvest patterns in the proposed Northern or Southern Zone could be affected if participation changes.
+For Florida, Georgia, and South Carolina, it would be expected that benefits to the fleet and associated fishing communities and businesses would be the highest under Option a; next highest under Option c; followed by Preferred Option b.
+The option that would be expected to be the least beneficial for these states is Option d because it provides the smallest allocation to the Florida, Georgia, and South Carolina.
+For benefits to the North Carolina and Mid-Atlantic fleet, the opposite would be expected, in that a smaller allocation to the Southern Zone quota would be more beneficial to fishermen harvesting in the proposed Northern Zone.
+Therefore Option d would be expected to be the most beneficial for North Carolina and Mid-Atlantic fishermen.
+Preferred Option b would be less beneficial followed by Option c.
+Option a would be expected to be the least beneficial to North Carolina and Mid-Atlantic fishermen.